METTLER WOODS NATURE PRESERVE

 This Nature Preserve is a valuable remnant of the woods that once covered a large part of Illinois.

-The trail crosses a creek that feeds into the Salt Creek Natural Area, an area recognized for its rich diversity of freshwater mussels.
+The site includes a creek that feeds into the Salt Creek Natural Area, an area recognized for its rich diversity of freshwater mussels.
 Preserving Mettler Woods helps ensure that clean water flows downstream, benefiting the mussels and other wildlife there.

 5991 500 (5000) E, Clinton, IL 61727